bwsw/cloudstack-ui/docs/source/CS-UI_Guide.rst

 All snapshots are saved in the list of snapshots.
 In the disk information, you will see the name and time of the *last-taken snapshot*.
 For it you can:

-- Create a template - Register a new template right from the disk information block of the sidebar.
+- **Create a template** - Register a new template right from the disk information block of the sidebar.
 In the appeared window fill in the form:

    - Name * - Enter a name of the new template.
    - Description * - Provide a short description of the template.
    - OS type * - Select an OS type from the drop-down list.
    - Group - Select a group from the drop-won list.
-   - Password enabled - Tick this option to enable accessing VM by password when this template is used.
+   - Password enabled - Tick this option if your template has the CloudStack password change script installed.
+That means the VM created on the base of this template will be accessed by a password, and this password can be reset.
    - Dynamically scalable - Tick this option if the template contains XS/VM Ware tools to support dynamic scaling of VM CPU/memory.

 .. note:: Required fields are marked with an asterisk (*).